gdjohnson/TK19/concepts/opticratics.md

 “How, simply on the basis of patterns of stimulation across the sensory receptors, can embodied, situated brains alter and adapt so as to act as useful nodes (ones that incur considerable metabolic expense) for the origination of adaptive response?
 Notice how different this conception is to ones in which the problem is posed as one of establishing a mapping relation between environmental and inner states.
 The task is not to find such a mapping but to infer the nature of the signal source (the world) from just the varying input signal itself.”
 (Andy Clark, Surfing Uncertainty)

+"[In Washington], you can be successful if you appear to be successful... appearance is as important as reality."
+(Michael Blumenthal)

 In *[[_True Blood_]]*, when Bill proposes to Sukie, she panics and doesn't know what or how to feel, so she flees to the restaurant bathroom.
 As she collects herself, she catches her gaze in the mirror, begins to look at herself try his engagement ring on; she stops crying, starts to smile—and makes up her mind to accept.
 By seeing her image she learns who she is and what she wants.

 We know not to to judge books by covers; we are aware of wolves in sheep's clothing; but practically, we resort again and again to appearances.
 In our defense, we have nothing else to go on; in condemnation, we often would do well to suspend our judgment longer, to continue learning in modesty.
 But life is limited.
 The world is knocking.
 What option is afforded us?